ipta/pulsar-clock-corrections/tempo/clock/time_gbt.dat.md

 2024-06-23 20:29:36.932 - Validation failed: New version of tempo/clock/time_gbt.dat clock corrections differ from old version where they overlap in 11 places
 2024-06-24 20:29:26.641 - Validation failed: New version of tempo/clock/time_gbt.dat clock corrections differ from old version where they overlap in 11 places
 2024-06-25 20:29:28.281 - Validation failed: New version of tempo/clock/time_gbt.dat clock corrections differ from old version where they overlap in 11 places
+2024-06-26 20:31:39.903 - Validation failed: New version of tempo/clock/time_gbt.dat clock corrections differ from old version where they overlap in 11 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/tempo/clock/time_gbt.dat.log)